rerobots/docs/pages/intro.md

 1. `sshtun`: ssh to a public IP address and port number.
 2. `openvpn`: create OpenVPN server and install client certificates on instance hosts.

+Keys can be generated as needed per instance, or [you can upload keys for reuse](/webui/uploading-ssh-public-keys).

 ## API Tokens

 Besides the dashboard at <https://rerobots.net>, rerobots has an